Silhouette of a dock with boats at sunset, American flag flying, with tall grass in the foreground and water reflecting light.

 Hospitality Experience

-• Food & Wine Journalist for Consumer Driven Media Outlets
+• Food, Wine, and Travel Journalist for Consumer Driven Media Outlets

 • Hospitality Industry Reporter